Skip to main content

 Apr 6, 20262 min readReact, UX, Design Systems, Jest

-A toast notification has two jobs that fight each other.
-For sighted users, it should disappear after a few seconds so it doesn't block the UI.
-For screen reader users, aria-live="polite" means the announcement waits until the user finishes their current task, but if the toast has already been removed from the DOM by then, there's nothing left to announce.
+A toast notification has two jobs that pull against each other.
+For sighted users it should disappear after a few seconds so it doesn't block the UI, but for screen reader users, aria-live="polite" means the announcement waits until the user finishes their current task, and if the toast has already been yanked out of the DOM by then, there's nothing left to announce.

 role="alert" vs role="status"

-Not all toasts deserve the same urgency.
-The ARIA spec gives me two options:
+Not every toast deserves the same urgency, and the ARIA spec gives me two options:

 • role="status" with aria-live="polite": for success and info toasts.
 The screen reader waits for a natural pause before announcing.